Murkguy/TheMurk/5E Creative Commons/Rules/Progression.md

 ### Spells Known and Prepared

 You determine what spells you know and can prepare for each class individually, as if you were a single-classed member of that class.
-If you are a ranger 4/wizard 3, for example, you know three 1st-level ranger spells based on your levels in the ranger class.
-As a 3rd-level wizard, you know three wizard cantrips, and your spellbook contains ten wizard spells, two of which (the two you gained when you reached 3rd level as a wizard) can be 2nd-level spells.
-If your Intelligence is 16, you can prepare six wizard spells from your spellbook.
+If you are a pathfiner 4/magister 3, for example, you know three 1st-level pathfiner spells based on your levels in the pathfiner class.
+As a 3rd-level magister, you know three magister cantrips, and your spellbook contains ten magister spells, two of which (the two you gained when you reached 3rd level as a magister) can be 2nd-level spells.
+If your Intelligence is 16, you can prepare six magister spells from your spellbook.

 Each spell you know and prepare is associated with one of your classes, and you use the spellcasting ability of that class when you cast the spell.
 Similarly, a spellcasting focus, such as a holy symbol, can be used only for the spells from the class associated with that focus.